Random Number Generator — Integers & Decimals (Inclusive)

 About the Random Number Generator

 This random number generator helps you pick fair, unbiased numbers in any range you choose.
 It is useful for games, classroom activities, simulations, and quick calculations where you need an impartial roll.
-You can generate a single number or a list of results, choose integers or decimals, and keep the bounds inclusive so the minimum and maximum are always possible outcomes.
+You can generate a single number or a list of results, choose integers or decimals, apply a custom step size, and control whether the endpoints are included.

 How it works